Error messages

 Conclusion

-Grouping rules work best with structured logs and don't try to replace log parsers provided by OpenTelemetry Logs and Vector.
+Grouping rules work best with structured logs and are not a replacement for the log parsers provided by OpenTelemetry Logs and Vector.